Some of our most frequently asked questions…..

 Tickets aren’t available online for today – are you fully booked?

-Subject to availability, TravelCard tickets are available online until midnight on the day preceding.
-Tickets remain available for sale by telephone and at the Ticket Office at the station, right up until just a few minutes before departure – don’t be late!
+Subject to availability, tickets are available online until midnight on the day preceding.
+If capacity remains, tickets will be available from the Ticket Office at the station, right up until just a few minutes before departure – don’t be late!

 I use a wheelchair – will I be able to get on the train?